Gamaliel Bradford (biographer)

 Gamaliel Bradford VI (October 9, 1863 – April 11, 1932) was an American biographer, critic, poet, and dramatist.
-Born in Boston, Massachusetts, the sixth of seven men called Gamaliel Bradford in unbroken succession, of whom the first, Gamaliel Bradford, was a great-grandson of Governor William Bradford of the Plymouth Colony.
-His grandfather, Dr. Gamaliel Bradford of Boston, was a noted abolitionist.
+He was born in Boston, Massachusetts, the sixth of seven men named Gamaliel Bradford in unbroken succession, of whom the first, Gamaliel Bradford, was a great-grandson of Governor William Bradford of Plymouth Colony.
+His grandfather, Dr. Gamaliel Bradford of Boston, was an early abolitionist.